|

 communication about strategic issues and

-organizational levels and functional specialties.
+achieving integration across organizational levels and functional

 -

-Properly done, rational strategic planning provides your
+Properly done, rational strategic planning

-entire organization with a road map
+provides your entire organization with a road map

 that greatly facilitates personal individual initiative.

-to Strategic Programming
+Limitations to Strategic Programming

-In the new era of rapid change, organizations are limited as
+new era of rapid change, organizations

-their overall strategic management
+cornerstone of their overall strategic

 process.
 Strategic programming is applicable only in certain stable